andresfgc/P4-REMS/README.md

 * Overview for draft-tickets:
   * I plan to add an overview inside the tickets page for tickets that are still drafts.
 Right now only admin users inside the admin interface can see, edit and delete them.

+#### For Ticket Details page
+* CRUD for comments:
+  * I plan to add the CRUD functionality for comments, where user can also edit or delete them.

+* Like to comments:
+  * I plan to add a like option for comments.

+* Reply to specific comments:
+  * I plan to add the function of replying to a specific comments when needed.

+* Get Notificacions:
+  * I plan to add a notifications function for every new comment posted.

 ### Technologies Used

   * Python
-    * All program was written in python.
+    * Most of the program was written in python.
-  * Google Sheets
-    * It is used to store the raking.
-  * Google Cloud
+  * Django
-    * It was used to enable the APIs needed.
+    * It's libraries were used to create the application.
   * Github
     * It was used to store the project.
   * Gitpod
     * It was used to create, add, commit and push my code to Github.
   * Heroku
     * It was used to deploy the project.
+  * Bootstrap
+    * It was used to add css style.
+  * gunicorn
+    * It is used to run Django on Heroku.

 ### Imported libraries

+  * dj_database_url & psycopg2 were used to work with PostgreSQL.
-  * Random was used to create and place mines inside the board.
+  * dj3-cloudinary-storage was used to store the "building_placeholder" image.
-  * os was used clear the screen and improve user experience.
+  * summernote was used to add an easy text-edition in admin panel.
-  * islice was used to bring only the top ten score for the ranking.
+  * allauth was used to add authentication.
-  * gspread was used to connect the program with Google Sheets to bring and update the ranking.
+  * crispy was used to create the comment form.

 ## Testing

 I have manually tested this project by doing the following:
 * Passed the code through a PEP8 linter and confirmed there are no problems.
 * Tested in my local terminal and the Code Institute Heroku terminal.
+* HTML, no errors were returned when passing through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frems-ag-58c10e6f7952.herokuapp.com%2F).
+* CSS, no errors were returned when passing through the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frems-ag-58c10e6f7952.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=es).
+* JS, no errors were returned when passing through the official [jshint](https://jshint.com/).

 ### Bugs